Financial-Times/ft-origami/docs/syntax/scss.md

 Component developers *must not* use feature flags that would need to be set manually by a product developer (ie those that do not have feature detect code within Modernizr or feature-detection modules in Origami).
 Component developers *must* assume that feature flag classes will be set on the `documentElement`, ie. the HTML tag.

-#### UA targeting

-Where necessary, components *may* provide style rules targeted at specific user agents.
-The [o-useragent](https://github.com/Financial-Times/o-useragent) module must be used to do this.

 ## Properties and values

 ### Property names

-* Where vendor-specific properties are used, [o-useragent](https://github.com/Financial-Times/o-useragent)'s `oUseragentPrefixer()` mixin *should* be used to apply vendor prefixes.
-This gives product developers control over which ones are included in their stylesheets.
-* CSS hacks to target particular browsers *must not* be used.
-Instead, use [o-useragent](https://github.com/Financial-Times/o-useragent)'s `oUseragentTarget()` mixin.
 * Properties *should* be ordered consistently.
 [CSS Comb](http://csscomb.com/) *should* be used to automate this, and *should* be used during development so that other developers beneift from cleaner code being available in the source tree.

 ### Values